corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/8 - Identity, Encryption and Security.md

 - Macia
 	- A fully managed data security and data privacy service that **uses machine learning and pattern matching to discover and protect sensitive data** in AWS.
+	- A security service to help organizations discover, classify, and protect sensitive data stored in AWS.
+It uses machine learning and pattern matching techniques to automatically identify and classify sensitive data such as personally identifiable information (PII), intellectual property, and financial data.
+Macie can analyze data stored in various AWS services, including S3 buckets, Amazon RDS databases, and AWS Glue Data Catalogs.
 	- Identify and alert you to sensitive data, such as personally identifiable information (PII)

 ## Cognito